HlawuR/ClimateImpactAnalysis/README.md

 - Determine what features were most important in the model’s prediction decision, and
 - Explain the inner working of the model to a non-technical audience.

+## Data Description and Sources

+The collection of this data was funded by a Canada Foundation for Innovation JELF Grant to Chris Bauch, University of Waterloo.
+The dataset aggregates tweets pertaining to climate change collected between Apr 27, 2015 and Feb 21, 2018.
+In total, 43,943 tweets were collected.
+Each tweet is labelled as one of 4 classes, which are described below.

+####  Class Description
+- **[2] News**: the tweet links to factual news about climate change

+- **[1] Pro**: the tweet supports the belief of man-made climate change

+- **[0] Neutral**: the tweet neither supports nor refutes the belief of man-made climate change

+- **[-1] Anti**: the tweet does not believe in man-made climate change Variable definitions

+####  Features
+- **sentiment**: Which class a tweet belongs in (refer to Class Description above)

+- **message**: Tweet body

+- **tweetid**: Twitter unique id

+####  Files provided
+- `train.csv` - This data will be used to train our model.

+- `test.csv` - This data will be used to test our model.

+## Project Team

+- Team Leader: Hlawulekani Rikhotso
+- Project Manager: Edidiong Udofia
+- Team Members:
+- Data Scientist: Boitemogelo Tagane
+- Data Scientist: Lesego Maponyane
+- Data Scientist: Pricilla vhafuniwa
+- Data scientist: Fransisca Iloh

+## Project Deliverables
+### Data Preprocessing:

+Clean and preprocess the dataset, handling missing values, and encoding categorical variables as necessary.

+### Exploratory Data Analysis (EDA):

+Conduct EDA to understand the relationships between weather features, energy generation, and the energy shortfall.

+### Feature Engineering:

+Create new features if necessary and select relevant features for modeling.